 Before I go through all the details, please watch this video where I share most of the cleaning tests I did with the V10 on hard floors and carpets.

 One of the biggest strengths of the V10 Absolute is its ability to clean dirt from different types of surfaces.
-It does not matter if its carpet or hard floor, this vacuum will do the job.
+Whether it’s carpet or a hard floor, this vacuum will do the job.

-Let’s look at how this model will perform on each surface in detail, but first, the test results.
+Let’s examine how this model performs on each surface in detail.
+First, let’s review the test results.

 - Overall: 97.21%